normano/p-custom-defer/readme.md

 ### pDefer.custom(promiseCls, arg: any[])

 Returns an `object` with a `promise` property and functions to `resolve()` and `reject()`.
 Promise will constructed using the user promise cls with args.
-Custom Promise class constructor must contain an executor argument at the end.
+Custom Promise class constructor must contain an executor argument as the initial argument.

 # Related